 Herbs and natural remedies can help calm anxiety and stress.
-Here is a list of tips for relief.
+Here’s a list of ways to relieve anxiety naturally.

-First calm thyself.
-If gardening or another relaxing activity doesn’t calm your nerves and make you sleep well, you’ll have to try some of these other tips on herbs for anxiety and anxiety remedies.
+First, attempt to calm thyself.
+If gardening or another relaxing activity doesn’t calm your nerves and make you sleep well, you’ll have to try some of these other tips involving herbs for anxiety and anxiety remedies.
 If gardening does help, you can grow some of these herbs (try our Herb Growing Guide) so that you can beat your anxiety in two ways.

 Insomnia can often be caused by stress or anxiety, or insomnia can lead to anxiety.
 For this reason, we include some natural remedies for insomnia here as well.
 If these don’t help, try these tips for insomnia and sleep deprivation.

 - Teas of chamomile, basil, marjoram, sage, or mint help ease stress.
 Use about 1 ounce fresh herbs (half of that if dried) for every 2 to 3 cups water.

 - A tea of elderberry flowers is considered relaxing to the nerves and is sleep-inducing, too.
 (Caution!
 Avoid if pregnant.)

 - For insomnia, drink bee balm.
 It acts as a mild sedative, calming the nerves and aiding sleep.
 Take an infusion of 2 teaspoons chopped leaves in 1 cup boiling water.